Updated: May 2026

 Explore Bridge Street

-Even if you’re not spending money, Bridge Street is one of the best places to experience the social side of the island.
-And if you want a deeper dive into where to eat, shop, and hang out, my Ultimate Guide to Bridge Street on Anna Maria Island covers everything you need to know before you go.
+For energy, color, and classic island charm, Bridge Street in Bradenton Beach delivers.
+Coastal shops, open-air restaurants, casual bars, and bay views from the pier make this one of the best free places to spend an afternoon on the island.
+Live music often drifts through the air and the whole area has that easygoing, flip-flops-required vibe the island does so well.
+For a deeper dive into where to eat, shop, and hang out see my Ultimate Guide to Bridge Street on Anna Maria Island covers everything you need to know before you go.

 Walk the Anna Maria City Pier Area

 The Anna Maria City Pier area offers sweeping views over Tampa Bay and steady sea breezes.
 While the historic pier is under construction at the time of writing, the surrounding waterfront remains a beautiful place to walk and relax.
+Stroll along the shoreline, watch boats pass, and keep an eye out for dolphins and seabirds — especially in the early morning or just before sunset.

 Look for Wildlife and Dolphins

+One of the simplest and most magical free activities on Anna Maria Island is wildlife spotting.
+Dolphins are frequently seen just offshore, especially in the early morning or around sunset — gliding through the waves, surfacing for air, or playing in boat wakes.
 The island is also a haven for birdlife.
-Pelicans dive dramatically for fish, herons wade along the shoreline, ospreys circle overhead, and sandpipers dart across the beach.
-If you enjoy identifying species or want to know the best viewing spots, my Ultimate Guide To Birdwatching On Anna Maria Island dives deeper into where and when to look.
+Pelicans dive for fish, herons wade along the shoreline, ospreys circle overhead, and sandpipers dart across the beach.
+For the best viewing spots and times see my Ultimate Guide To Birdwatching On Anna Maria Island

 Meet the Island Parrots